nippi05/dotfiles/README.md

 # My dotfiles

-What does each file configure?
+What does each file configure (if not obvious)?

 - `config.py` is for qutebrowser